\section[GHC.Base]{Module @GHC.Base@}

 module GHC.Types,

-module GHC.Err -- import it explicitly
+module GHC.Err

 )